 The second part of the RA report provides information about any complaints received from users of the RA Standard regarding, for example: fees, access to and use of data and/or information produced during the implementation of the RA Standard, as well as accuracy of the data and/or information.
 This part shall indicate whether of the complaints remain outstanding at the time of the RA report and the efforts underway to resolve them.

 — Monitoring: In addition to the annual RA report, the committee shall also analyse any feedback it receives from industry and users of the RA Standard.
-Based on all of these elements (RA report and other feedback), the committee shall report to the office of the CEO (see below).
+Based on all of these elements (RA report and other feedback), the committee shall report to the Office of the CEO (see below).

-— Reporting to the office of the CEO: At least once per year and based on the information collected under Monitoring above, the committee shall provide a report to the responsible TPM or TO using the Annual Committee Report to TPM (“ACR”) Form (See Annex SJ).
+— Reporting to the Office of the CEO: At least once per year and based on the information collected under Monitoring above, the committee shall provide a report to the responsible TPM or TO using the Annual Committee Report to TPM (“ACR”) Form (See Annex SJ).
 The purpose of such reports is to confirm that the RA operates in accordance with the RAA or to raise any concerns (concerns can include: RA not meeting industry or user needs, complaints about the quality of the Registration Services, etc.).
 Such reports shall be provided at least annually to the responsible TPM or more frequently if the committee deems it necessary.
 The TPM may also ask for ad hoc reports.
 If the report identifies concerns, it shall include the planned Corrective measures (see below) needed to address these concerns.

 — Dispute resolution: The obligations of RAs to address complaints are contained in the RAA template.
-The role of the committee (and the office of the CEO) is limited to advising the RA of any complaints it receives about the RA Services and supporting the RA in its addressing of the dispute.
+The role of the committee (and the Office of the CEO) is limited to advising the RA of any complaints it receives about the RA Services and supporting the RA in its addressing of the dispute.
 The committee shall not assume responsibility for the dispute or become the appellate body for disputes between the RA and users of the RA Standard as this may inadvertently give the impression that ISO or IEC is responsible for the Registration Services.

 — Corrective measures: